upstage-org/upstage_frontend/UpstageInternal.md

 Check /set these variables in /app_code/src/global_config/load_env.py :
 ```
-# These settings are only for the upstage.live server.
+# All settings in this grouping are only for the upstage.live server:
 # payment
 STRIPE_KEY = ""
 STRIPE_PRODUCT_ID = ""